tinfante/algorithms-and-data-structures/Data-Structures/Linked-List/README.md

 A singly linked list. `append`, `prepend`,`remove` and `__length__` methods are all O(1), while `__setitem__`, `__getitem__` and `__repr__` are O(*n*).

+# JavaScript

+A doubly linked list, modified and extended from McMillan, *Data Structures and Algorithms with JavaScripp*, pp. 81-85.

 ##### References

 * Cormen, et al., *Introduction to Algorithms*, Third Ed., MIT press, 2009, pp. 236-241.